Omni Bedford Springs Resort: The restored resort

 The hotel re-opened for overnight guests on July 12, 2007.
 The hotel buildings were completely restored and renovated, and additional wings added.
 In January 2009, the resort was purchased by Omni Hotels, a luxury hotel brand that operates properties across the United States, Canada, and Mexico.
 The restored resort is a 216-room hotel with 4 suites, golf course, spa, and conference facility.
 The spa wing accommodates additional rooms and a full-service spa.
 The hotel contains a 130-seat restaurant along with a fully restored colonial-style tavern in the Stone House, with original, massive stone walls and beams dating to 1806.

-The revitalized resort also contains a new outdoor pool and a complete restoration of the original, mineral spring-fed indoor pool.
-The resort offers outdoor activities including a network of hiking trails to nearby Rainsburg and Buchanan State Forest, bicycling, off-road Segway's, UTVs, cross-country skiing, fly fishing, river rafting, carriage rides and day excursions to many of Bedford's famous historic sites and beautiful covered bridges.
+The revitalized resort also contains a new outdoor pool and a complete restoration of the original indoor pool.
+The resort offers outdoor activities including a network of hiking trails to nearby Rainsburg and Buchanan State Forest, bicycling, off-road Segways, UTVs, cross-country skiing, fly fishing, river rafting, carriage rides and day excursions to many of Bedford's famous historic sites and beautiful covered bridges.